 BC Innovation Council supports programs and initiatives that help innovative technologies reach the market.
 A patent demonstrates the innovative nature of a startup's technology.
 Trade secrets are also an effective way of shielding intellectual property.
 A product based on a novel technology tends to have a stronger chance of competing against established players because it can offer differentiated value to customers.
 Companies with patented intellectual property are better able to defend their innovation when they become successful in the market.
-By encouraging the use of patents and trade secrets, BC Innovation Council's programs will improve the growth rate and survivability of small and medium-sized businesses located in BC.
+By encouraging the use of patents and trade secrets, BC Innovation Council's programs will improve the growth rate and survivability of small and medium-sized businesses located in B.C.
+This measure is projected to stay constant as per the market trends for patent filing within the software industry.

 The target represents a goal to achieve a high level of patent protection.
-The unweighted average over the last 3 fiscal years (2013/14-2015/16) is 45%.
-Although 2015/16 outperformed this target by 4 percentage points, we feel using the previous years' average of 45% for our target for future fiscal years is more realistic.
+The unweighted average over the last three fiscal years (2013/14-2015/16) is 45 per cent.
 This target would be an indicator of success for the program because not all entrepreneurs need to secure such protection.
 Some ventures may still be at the early idea stage and not yet ready to file a patent.
 Other ventures in the information and communication technology field (including digital media and software as a service) often do not file patent protection or register trade secrets because copyright already exists for their source code.